willdurand/willdurand.github.io/_posts/2012-01-24-designing-a-software-by-naming-things.markdown

 When you start writing a new application, the first step is often to rely on some [UML](http://en.wikipedia.org/wiki/Unified_Modeling_Language) diagrams.
-It allows you to think before to code, what a nice idea!
+It allows you to think before you start to code, what a nice idea!

 Even if use cases or user stories are essential, a **class diagram** is probably the most useful UML diagram.
 A first step can be to find packages names (more or less _sub-namespaces_), and to connect them.